LEAFF PROGRAM

 What produce can I sell to the program?

-LEAFF will buy whatever produce you wish to sell each week, provided it is on the LEAFF Accepted Produce List.
+We will buy whatever produce you wish to sell each week, provided it is on our 2024 Wholesale List.

 How must produce be packaged?

-Produce must be packaged according to the LEAFF Accepted Produce List.
-All produce is priced by the full box.
-Smaller quantities and mixed boxes cannot be accepted at this time.
+Produce must be packaged according to the 2024 Wholesale List.
+All produce is priced by the full case.
+Smaller quantities and mixed boxes will not be accepted.

 Where and when do I deliver produce?

 Produce is delivered to The Good Acre, 1790 Larpenteur Ave.
-W. Receiving days and times for 2023 are 8am – 3pm on Mondays and Tuesdays.
+W. Falcon Heights, MN 55113.
+Receiving days and times for 2024 are 8am – 3pm on Mondays and Tuesdays.

 Not seeing your question answered here?